Reading Arts Membership

 The Hexagon is also an ideal venue for exhibitions and conferences, trade shows or product launches.
 Due to the specialist needs of companies who wish to hire, each presentation is discussed individually, and all or part of the building can be converted into space as required

 There is an on site café and bar and we can also provide private catering and bars to suit your needs.
-Our friendly catering professionals can advise on a wide range of freshly prepared, attractively presented meals & buffet combinations to suit all tastes.
+Our friendly catering professionals can advise on a wide range of freshly prepared, attractively presented refreshment & buffet options to suit all tastes.

-The four star penta Hotel is a two minute walk away as is the Travelodge for your guests accommodation and The Hexagon is situated within quick and easy access from London, Heathrow and Gatwick.
+The four star Penta Hotel is a two minute walk away with many other great hotels, bars, restaurants and facilities located in the town centre.
+The Hexagon enjoys a town centre location, situated within quick and easy access from London, Heathrow and Gatwick.
 There is a large public car park situated conveniently opposite the theatre.

 The Hexagon has an extensive technical equipment inventory and most lighting, sound and visual requirements can be met from this.